Zambo: Today

 In Central America, two indigenous-African mixed groups have developed: the Miskito and the Garifuna.
 The Garifuna originated from the combination of Africans who were shipwrecked or fled from neighboring islands to St. Vincent during the 17th and the 19l8th centuries.
 In 1797, they were deported by the British for supporting France during the French Revolutionary Wars to the island of Roatan, off the coast of Honduras.
 From there, they reached the mainland and developed communities along the coast of Central America from Nicaragua to Belize.

-In Mexico, where zambos were sometimes known as lobos (literally meaning wolves), they form a sizelable minority.
+In Mexico, where zambos were sometimes known as lobos (literally meaning wolves), they form a sizeable minority.
 According to the 2015 Intercensus Estimate, 896,829 people identified as both Afro-Mexican and Indigenous Mexican.
-The vadt majority of the country's Afro-descended population has been absorbed into the wider mestizo population.
+The vast majority of the country's Afro-descended population has been absorbed into the wider mestizo population.
 Greater concentrations can be found only in communities scattered around the southern coastal states, including Michoacán, Guerrero, Oaxaca, Campeche, Quintana Roo, Yucatán, and Veracruz, where many of the country's Afro-Mexicans reside.

 Culturally, Mexican lobos followed Amerindian traditions, rather than African influences, as they often had Amerindian mothers and were brought up in her culture.
 Such acculturation also took place in Bolivia, where the Afro-Bolivian community absorbed and retained many aspects of Amerindian cultural influences, such as dress and the use of the Aymara language.
 Those communities of Afro-Bolivians reside in the Yungas region of the Bolivian department of La Paz.